webofdata/specification-archived/specification.md

 ### Query for Connected Subjects

 To traverse a graph of connected subjects the 'connected' query parameter can be used.
-The value of this property can either be '*' to indicate all relationships or a URI that identifies the property type to use.
+The value of this property can either be '*' to indicate all relationships or a URI that identifies the property type to use in traversing the graph.

-A starting point for the traversal is specified using the 'subject' query parameter.
+The starting point for the traversal is specified using the 'subject' query parameter.
 This identifies the starting point for the traversal.
 The value of this parameter MUST be a URI.

 The result of this query can be many results (e.g. when navigating from a type to it's instances or from a category to it's members.)
+The server is free to return a subset of the full results along with a token that can be used to fetch more data.

+The following example shows how to get all entities related (via outgoing connections) to the entity identified with a subject identifier.

 <pre>
 > GET /query?subject=http://data.webofdata.io/people/gra&connected=* HTTP/1.1